Volcano erupts after strong earthquake in far eastern Russia, scientists warn of stronger quake - ExBulletin

 Volcano erupts after strong earthquake in far eastern Russia, scientists warn of stronger quake

-PETROPAVOSK-KAMCHATSKY, Russia (AP) — One of Russia's most active volcanoes has erupted, sending clouds of ash 5 kilometers (3 miles) into the sky over the Kamchatka Peninsula in the country's far east and briefly triggering a “red” warning for aircraft.
+One of Russia's most active volcanoes has erupted, sending ash clouds five kilometres into the sky over the Kamchatka Peninsula in the country's far east and triggering a red alert for aircraft.

-The Shiveluch volcano began erupting shortly after a powerful 7.0-magnitude earthquake struck off the eastern coast of Kamchatka Island early Sunday morning, according to volcanologists from the Russian Academy of Sciences.
-They warned that another, more powerful quake could be on the way.
+They warned that another, more powerful earthquake could be on its way.

-The institute said the Ebeko volcano in the Kuril Islands spewed ash 2.5 kilometers into the air.
-The institute did not explicitly say whether the earthquake caused the explosions.
+An eruption of the Shiveluch volcano is seen on the Kamchatka Peninsula, about 500 kilometers (310 miles) north of Petropavlovsk-Kamchatsky, Russia.
+(Video by the Institute of Volcanology and Seismology of the Far Eastern Branch of the Russian Academy of Sciences via The Associated Press)

-The Kamchatka volcano eruption response team reported that a warning of a “red” ash cloud briefly put all aircraft in the region on alert.
-A separate report carried by the state news agency TASS on Sunday said no commercial flights were disrupted and no damage was caused to aviation infrastructure.
+The Kamchatka Volcanic Eruption Response Team reported that a red ash cloud warning briefly put all aircraft in the area on alert.

+A separate report published by the state-run TASS news agency on Sunday said no commercial flights were disrupted and no damage was caused to aviation infrastructure.

+The volcanology institute said a second possible quake could occur “within 24 hours” with a magnitude approaching 9.0.

-There were no immediate reports of casualties from Sunday's quake, which struck at a depth of six kilometres (3.7 miles) below the seabed and was centred 108 kilometres (67 miles) southeast of the nearest city, according to Russian emergency officials.
+There were no immediate reports of casualties from Sunday's quake, which struck six kilometres (four miles) below the seabed and was centred 108 kilometres (67 miles) southeast of the nearest city, according to Russian emergency officials.

 Residents of Petropavlovsk-Kamchatsky, a coastal city of more than 181,000 people located on a bay opposite a major Russian submarine base, were quoted by Russian media as saying the city had experienced some of the strongest tremors “in a long time.”